Gowtham-R03/Attendance-Monitoring/README.md

 # Attendance-Monitoring
-This script used to monitor the person entry and it will stored in a excel sheet.
+Storing the attendace of the candidates in AWS s3 bucket and in Hardisk of local computer